Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: Introduction

-The second crucial quantity we adopt is the IR EE of a perturbed CFT$_{2}$.
-Traditionally, only the UV EE is used trying to construct the dual geometry, but not successful.
-As one can understand, it is trivial to reduce from higher dimension to lower one, while the opposite direction is usually not easy.
-Superficially speaking, the UV EE is completely expressed with the flat CFT quantities and the information about the hidden dimension is lost.
-One speculation is that the UV EE is not expressible without a UV cut-off, though it is intrinsic to a QFT.
-On the other hand, we know this cut-off could be removed in the (bulk) classical gravity side.
-While for a massless CFT, albeit we know there is no IR cut-off, from an alternative perspective, the correlation length approaches infinity, making the IR EE not expressible.
-This makes us conjecture a finite IR cut-off may be of help.
-Eventually we can push this limit to infinity and it is possible that this procedure causes no trouble on the gravity side.
-A similar program exists in QFT, namely the Pauli-Villars regularization, where one introduces a large cut-off to isolate the finite physical results.
-Since a finite IR cut-off exists for a perturbed CFT, we anticipate the derived geometry is an asymptotic AdS.
+The second critical quantity we incorporate is the IR entanglement entropy (IR EE) of a perturbed CFT$_{2}$.
+Traditionally, attempts to construct the dual geometry have relied only on the UV EE but have not been successful.
+Intuitively, reducing from a higher-dimensional system to a lower-dimensional one is straightforward, whereas reconstructing higher-dimensional information from lower-dimensional data is inherently more challenging.
+On the surface, the UV EE is fully expressed in terms of flat CFT quantities, with no apparent signature of the hidden bulk dimension.
+This suggests that the UV EE alone is insufficient for reconstructing the dual geometry.
+One possible explanation is that the UV EE inherently depends on a UV cut-off, intrinsic to quantum field theories.
+However, on the (bulk) classical gravity side, this UV cut-off can, in principle, be removed.
+For a massless CFT, although there is no intrinsic IR cut-off, the correlation length diverges, rendering the IR EE not directly expressible.
+This observation leads us to conjecture that introducing a finite IR cut-off could be of help.
+By progressively pushing this cut-off to infinity, it is possible to extract meaningful results without introducing inconsistencies on the gravity side.
+This approach is similar to the Pauli-Villars regularization in quantum field theory, where a large cut-off is introduced to isolate finite physical results.
+For a perturbed CFT with a finite IR cut-off, we anticipate that the leading-order behavior of the dual geometry corresponds to an asymptotic AdS space.
+The finite IR cut-off provides a natural framework for encoding the bulk geometry, bridging the gap between the perturbed CFT and its holographic dual.